Metabolic pathway of atorvastatin

 Understanding the metabolism of atorvastatin is essential for assessing its efficacy and safety.
 The variability in individual metabolism may impact the drug’s potency and potential side effects.
 Factors such as genetic variations, drug interactions, and liver function can influence the metabolism of atorvastatin.

-See also Atorvastatin taken night
+See also Atorvastatin and dental treatment

 Furthermore, the metabolism of atorvastatin can affect its interaction with other medications.
 Drugs that inhibit or induce the CYP3A4 enzyme system may alter the metabolism of atorvastatin and potentially lead to increased or decreased blood levels of the drug.